chrisamoure/cis106/Weeklyreports/wr.4.md

 ## Basic terminology

 + File System - the way files are stored and organized

 + Current directory - directory where you are at the moment

-+ Parent Directory - the subdirectory that is adjacet to the current working directory
++ Parent Directory - the subdirectory that is adjacent to the current working directory

 + The difference between your home directory and THE HOME directory - your home directory is the file where all of the files in, "home" are stored.
-"The home" directory can also be refered to as the root directory, where all files from the system stem from.
+"The home" directory can also be referred to as the root directory, where all files from the system stem from.

 + pathname - indicates the location of the file in the filesystem

 + relative path - the location of a file starting from the root of the file system

 + absolute path - then location of a file starting from the current working directory or a directory that is located inside the current working directory